Weeks 14 thru 16 – Gestational Age (Fetal age – Weeks 12 thru 14):

 Weeks 24 thru 26 – Gestational Age (Fetal Age – Weeks 22 thru 24)- Beginning the third trimester:

 If your baby was delivered now, it could survive with the assistance of medical technology.
 The fetus has developed sleeping and waking cycles and mom will begin to notice when each of these takes place.
 The fetus has a startle reflex, and the air sacs in the lungs have begun formation.
 The brain will be developing rapidly over the next few weeks.
 The nervous system has developed enough to control some functions.
-The fetus has reached about 14 inches in length and weighs about 2 ¼ poinds.
+The fetus has reached about 14 inches in length and weighs about 2 ¼ pounds.